etherlinkcom/docs/docs/welcome/why-use-etherlink.md

 Etherlink is built on Tezos Smart Rollups, which are enshrined on the platform, meaning that they are implemented directly on layer 1 of the protocol.
 However, because Smart Rollups run in their own separate environments, they are not subject to the per-transaction gas fees of layer 1, only small fees when they publish their state to layer 1.
-At a load of 50TPS, you can expect an ERC-20 transaction to cost $0.01 on Etherlink.
+At a load of 50TPS, you can expect an ERC-20 transaction to cost $0.01 or less on Etherlink.

 Smart Rollups also provide standardized communication between layer 1 and other rollups, even those with different execution environments, such as EVM, Michelson, and SVM.
 They can retrieve data from outside the Tezos blockchain via the reveal data channel.